 Though football has been in the shadow of hoops at Duke, it did enjoy an upswing for a few years in the late '80s under another fine coaching mind Tom hired: Steve Spurrier.
 "I always believed you win on defense, I don't care what game you're playing.
 But Steve Spurrier was so good on the offensive side of the ball that I kind of switched my thinking."
 In 1996, Tom received a lifetime achievement honor from the All-American Football Foundation, the Gen. Robert R. Neyland Award for Athletic Directors.

 Baseball still remained healthy at Duke during the Butters era -- the program turned out eight major-leaguers.
 John Poff, Bob Brower, John Courtright, Mike Trombley, and Ryan Jackson appeared at various points from 1979 through 2002.
-Scott Schoeneweis and Chris Capuano are successful pitchers today, while Quinton McCracken was still active as of 2006.
+Scott Schoeneweis and Chris Capuano later became successful pitchers, while Quinton McCracken played in the majors through 2006.
 "I wouldn't want to single out any one of those players.
 But we developed a pretty nice program there."